wso2/product-microgateway/README.md

 6. We can now use the Docker image of our Microgateway runtime to run our project.
 You will need to have Docker installed to execute the steps below.
-In case you do not have Docker you can still run the Microgateway using the standard VM by following the steps mentioned in the section [How to run the microgateway distribution][].
+In case you do not have Docker you can still run the Microgateway using the standard VM by following the steps mentioned in the section [How to run the microgateway distribution](#How-to-run-the-microgateway-distribution).

 Execute the command below to run the Microgateway for our Petstore project.